-- 8.39.
-Policy DM7 of the SADMP seeks to ensure that development does not exacerbate or create flooding. - 8.40.
+- 8.40.
+Policy DM7 of the SADMP seeks to ensure that development does not exacerbate or create flooding. - 8.41.
 The Environment Agency flood maps identify the site as being located within Flood Zone 1 and do not highlight any concerns relating to surface water flooding.
-The application has been supported with a Drainage strategy to demonstrate the proposed development would not have an adverse impact upon flood risk.
-The Local Lead Flood Authority to the proposed development and identify that as it is a brownfield site with limited options for infiltration and details maintenance plan has not been included at this point, it would be considered necessary however, to impose conditions, which seek surface water drainage scheme to be submitted and agreed, details of the management of surface water on site during construction, and no occupation of the development until details have been provided in relation to the long term maintenance of surface water drainage system has been submitted. - 8.41.
+The application has been supported with a Drainage Strategy to demonstrate the proposed development would not have an adverse impact upon flood risk.
+The Local Lead Flood Authority have identify that it is a brownfield site with limited options for infiltration and detailed maintenance plans have not been included at this point.
+It is therefore considered necessary, to impose conditions, which seek a surface water drainage scheme to be submitted and agreed, details of the management of surface water on site during construction, and no occupation of the

+- development until details have been provided in relation to the long term maintenance of surface water drainage system have been submitted. - 8.42.
 In terms of foul water, Severn Trent have considered the application, and subject to the imposition of a condition, which requires the submission of foul water drainage scheme to be submitted and agreed, offer no objections to the proposed development.
 It is considered that the development would be in accordance with Policy DM7 of the SADMP.